 Finally, once you have that tomato in hand, pay attention to how it feels.
 It should feel heavy for its size, and the skin should feel like it's been pulled tight across juicy, vibrant plumpness.

 Once you've got your hands on some juicy, ripe tomatoes, do something special.
 You might celebrate their seasonal tomatoey goodness on a simple sandwich, with just a sprinkle of sea salt, a drizzle of olive oil and maybe a schmear of fresh ricotta on a slice of baguette.
 Or, just eat one straight out of hand, juice dribbling down your arm.
-Or, make one of the recipes below, each a classic combination from an Italian or Mexican perspective.
+Or, make one of the recipes below, with fresh, in-season tomato goodness.